-Subchapter O, Foster Homes: Health and Safety Requirements, Environment, Space and Equipment

-Division 4, Space and Equipment
+Subchapter O, Foster Homes: Health and Safety Requirements, Environment, Space and Equipment Division 4, Space and Equipment September 2010

-September 2010

-(a) Only a room that provides adequate opportunities for rest and privacy may be used as a bedroom.

-- (b) Bedrooms used by foster children must have at least one source of natural lighting. - (c) Foster children or any other household members may not use any of the following as a bedroom:

-(1) A room commonly used for other purposes, including dining rooms, living rooms, hallways, or porches;

-(2) A passageway to other rooms; or

-- (3) A room that does not have doors for privacy. - (d) A foster child may use a detached structure as a bedroom if:

-(1) The child is 16 years old or older;

-(2) The service planning team approves; and

-(3) The detached structure is included in required fire and health inspections for the foster home.
+Medium (a) Only a room that provides adequate opportunities for rest and privacy may be used as a bedroom.
+Medium-Low (b) Bedrooms used by foster children must have at least one source of natural lighting. (c) Foster children or any other household members may not use any of the following as a bedroom: Medium-Low A room commonly used for other purposes, including dining rooms, living rooms, hallways, or porches; Medium-Low (2) A passageway to other rooms; or Medium-Low (3) A room that does not have doors for privacy. (d) A foster child may use a detached structure as a bedroom if: Medium-High (1) The child is 16 years old or older; Medium-High (2) The service planning team approves; and High (3) The detached structure is included in required fire and health inspections for the foster home.

-(e) A foster child may use a basement as a bedroom if there is a second fire escape route from the basement.
+Medium-High (e) A foster child may use a basement as a bedroom if there is a second fire escape route from the basement.

-- (f) A foster child may not use a room, including a basement or detached structure, as a bedroom if there is no natural lighting: - (1) Unless you verified the home prior to January 2007; and - (2) Until the verification is no longer valid, or the home is structurally altered through the addition of a new room.
+- ow (f) A foster child may not use a room, including a basement or detached structure, as a bedroom if there is no natural lighting: - (1) Unless you verified the home prior to January 2007; and - (2) Until the verification is no longer valid, or the home is structurally altered through the addition of a new room.